RobbaNNN-7/Moon_Phase_Detection/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Dataset contributors
-- Open source community for machine learning tools
-- Astronomy enthusiasts for their support and feedback